gidesa/ocvWrapper46/README.md

 This project contains a dynamic library (DLL in Windows) that is a wrapper around the C++ API of Opencv v 4.6 .
 The library expose a pure C API interface to all C++ classes and functions of Opencv.
-More than 1.100 C wrapper functions cover vast majority of Opencv C++ classes and global functions, and some native C++ classes.
+More than 4.000 C wrapper functions, cover vast majority of Opencv C++ classes (more than 300) and global functions, and some standard C++ classes (as vectors).
 The library is intended especially for accessing Opencv C++ API from Delphi and Freepascal units.
 So in this repository there are Delphi/Freepascal units with signatures to all the wrapper C API.

+# Opencv version 4.6 main features

+This version contains a Deep Neural Network (DNN) module, capable of load and use all main DNN
+formats: Tensorflow, Torch, Caffe, Darknet, ONNX.
+The neural net can be used to produce prediction on a assigned input.
+Varying on net type, input can be: an image (classification, object detection boxes, pose estimation, colorization etc.); a text (classification); and more.

+The use of GPU, if any, is totally transparent.
+The programmer has only to use the class UMat instead of Mat, and Opencv will use optimized code for the GPU.

+The official Opencv release contains OpenCL backend to address GPU calculations.
+So any GPU can be exploited: NVidia, AMD, Intel, and more.

+There is a class to read and decode QR Codes.
+And many more new functions, plus all the standard image processing and general functions found also in older versions.

-# Base library design
+# Library base design

 The wrapper code is based on the Python Opencv interface.
 So, all Opencv classes or functions exposed to Python are also exposed in wrapper.